tsyasmin13/ESG_Tier_Prediction_Wallerand_Jacquemin_Owen/README.md

 - **Missing Targets:** Rows without an ESG Risk Level were dropped.
 - **Formatting Issues:** The "Full Time Employees" column contained string formatting (commas) which required cleaning and conversion to floats.
 - **Missing Text:** Empty descriptions were filled with empty strings.
-- **Missing Financials:** The Yahoo Finance API occasionally fails to fetch data or returns nulls for certain metrics; these missing values were handled using imputation pipelines.
+- **Missing Financials:** The Yahoo Finance API sometimes fails to fetch data or returns nulls for certain metrics; these missing values were handled using imputation pipelines.

 ---

 # 6. Data Preprocessing

-1. **Target Mapping:** Grouped the 5-class ESG risk into 3 classes to improve model stability.
+1. **Target Mapping:** We grouped the 5-class ESG risk into 3 classes to improve model stability.
-2. **Feature Engineering (Regex):** Created `is_renewable` and `is_fossil` binary features by scanning the `Description` column for specific industry keywords.
+2. **Feature Engineering (Regex):** We created `is_renewable` and `is_fossil` binary features by scanning the `Description` column for specific industry keywords.
 This acts as a strong prior for ESG risk.
-3. **Data Cleaning:** Stripped commas from the `Full Time Employees` column and cast it to numerical types.
+3. **Data Cleaning:** We stripped commas from the `Full Time Employees` column and cast it to numerical types.
-4. **Train/Test Split:** Performed a stratified split *before* any major transformations to prevent data leakage.
+4. **Train/Test Split:** We performed a stratified split *before* any major transformations to prevent data leakage.
-5. **Categorical Encoding:** Applied `OneHotEncoder` with `handle_unknown="ignore"` to safely encode `Sector` and `Industry` without leaking test-set categories.
+5. **Categorical Encoding:** We applied `OneHotEncoder` with `handle_unknown="ignore"` to safely encode `Sector` and `Industry` without leaking test-set categories.
-6. **Numerical Scaling & Imputation:** Used a `SimpleImputer` (median strategy) to handle missing values (especially from yfinance) and `StandardScaler` to normalize numerical ranges.
+6. **Numerical Scaling & Imputation:** We used a `SimpleImputer` (median strategy) to handle missing values (especially from yfinance) and `StandardScaler` to normalize numerical ranges.
-7. **Text Vectorization:** Fit a `TfidfVectorizer` (max 300 features, English stop words removed) solely on the training descriptions, yielding a sparse matrix of text features.
+7. **Text Vectorization:** We fit a `TfidfVectorizer` (max 300 features, English stop words removed) solely on the training descriptions, yielding a sparse matrix of text features.

 ---